MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 * Application Authenticity is available in all supported platforms (iOS, Android, Windows 8.1 Universal, Windows 10 UWP) in both Cordova and Native applications.

 #### Limitations

-* Application Authenticity is **not available** in the MobileFirst Development Server.
-To test, use a remote application server such as a QA, UAT or Production server.
 * Application Authenticity does not support **Bitcode** in iOS.
 If using Application Authentcity, disable Bitcode in the Xcode project properties.

 #### Jump to: